-Don’t go to a provider’s office without calling ahead to give them time to protect patients and staff from potential exposure.
+If you have, or suspect you have, the virus, do not go to a provider’s office without calling ahead to give staff time to protect patients and employees from potential exposure.
 Do not go to your emergency room unless your symptoms are severe, including breathing problems, and call ahead.

 Q: If I give COVID-19 specimens at a drive-through collection, how long will it take for the results of my test?